.

 “If a lab insists on manual billing and coding, they’re still going to have to spend money on training and staff,” said Abdi.
 “Coverage policies are constantly evolving, and each payer has its unique way of doing things.
 Even certified coders have a hard time navigating all that is involved.”

-“There is a shelf life on when claims can be submitted,” added Abdi.
+“There is a shelf life for when claims can be submitted,” added Abdi.
 “Because of this, lab personnel typically rush to get claims out, even if incorrectly coded.
 Unfortunately, this approach can result in tens of thousands of dollars lost and hundreds of wasted hours spent on appeals.”

 “Imagine how difficult it is for labs to calculate and operationalize a tiered structure utilizing manual processes,” said Abdi.
-“Some payers want labs to adjust for alternate payment methods.
+“Some payers want labs to adjust for alternative payment methods.
 Now, not only does the lab have rolling totals and discounts to contend with, but it also has a variety of payment methods to manage, too.”

 “Labs and their payers can also view, in real time, everything being processed, and any necessary adjustments can be made with the simple push of a button.
 Because of this, a process that once took weeks only takes minutes, and most importantly, it’s error-free,” he continued.

-White Paper: Maximizing Your Lab’s Profitability: The Case for In-House Lab Billing
+White Paper: Maximizing Your Lab’s Profitability - The Case for In-House Lab Billing

 Laboratory Operating Platform